sachuverma/automate-whatsapp-messages/README.md

 ### Changes in script
 - Contact: Enter the name of contact/group as it is shown in your whatsapp web
 - Message: Type the message you want to send
+	_use `&ensp;` for spaces in text message_
 - Counter: Number of messages to send
 - Schedule: Uncomment the schedule message section and change the hr min sec when you want to send the message